Sahara: Egyptians

 By 6000 BCE predynastic Egyptians in the southwestern corner of Egypt were herding cattle and constructing large buildings.
 Subsistence in organized and permanent settlements in predynastic Egypt by the middle of the 6th millennium BCE centered predominantly on cereal and animal agriculture: cattle, goats, pigs and sheep.
 Metal objects replaced prior ones of stone.
 Tanning of animal skins, pottery and weaving were commonplace in this era also.
 There are indications of seasonal or only temporary occupation of the Al Fayyum in the 6th millennium BCE, with food activities centering on fishing, hunting and food-gathering.
 Stone arrowheads, knives and scrapers from the era are commonly found.
 Burial items included pottery, jewelry, farming and hunting equipment, and assorted foods including dried meat and fruit.
 Burial in desert environments appears to enhance Egyptian preservation rites, and the dead were buried facing due west.

 Several scholars have argued that the African origins of the Egyptian civilisation derived from pastoral communities which emerged in both the Egyptian and Sudanese regions of the Nile Valley in the fifth millennium BCE.
+According to UNESCO scholar, Alain Anselin, recent data "over the last thirty years" have confirmed the migration of peoples from the Sahara and south of Egypt into the Nile Valley during the early, formative period.

+Archaeologist, Fekri Hassan, (2002) indicated that the megalithic monuments in the Saharan region of Niger and the Eastern Sahara which developed, as early as 4700 BCE, may have served as antecedents for the mastabas and pyramids of ancient Egypt.

 By 3400 BCE, the Sahara was as dry as it is today, due to reduced precipitation and higher temperatures resulting from a shift in Earth's orbit.
 As a result of this aridification, it became a largely impenetrable barrier to humans, with the remaining settlements mainly being concentrated around the numerous oases that dot the landscape.
 Little trade or commerce is known to have passed through the interior in subsequent periods, the only major exception being the Nile Valley.
 The Nile, however, was impassable at several cataracts, making trade and contact by boat difficult.